xzz-wang/MetalRaytracer/README.md

 * `output outputName` Provides output name for the raytracer.
 * `camera lookfromx lookfromy lookfromz lookatx lookaty lookatz upx upy upz fov` Provides information regarding camera's position and orientation.
 * `lightsamples number` The number of samples we generate per quadlight.
+* `nee on/off` Turns on/off of next event estimation.
+The default is on, making this a path tracer.

 **Geometries**
 * `sphere x y z radius` defines a sphere with given position and radius.